 - Around 62% of people say they have become more interested in a brand or product after seeing it in Instagram Story.

-People are happy to follow brands on Instagram, and they’re actively discovering and purchasing products on the platform.
-That’s a big win.
+In general, Instagram users are more than happy to follow brands on Instagram, where they are actively discovering and purchasing products on their Instagram feed.

 Instagram keeps expanding, making it more valuable to merchants and ecommerce businesses, especially if they have products with a strong visual appeal.

 The best part?
-The Instagram algorithm shows your content to people based on their interests and behaviors in the app.
-This makes it easier for you to reach people who’ll likely engage with your brand, and get more results from your Instagram marketing efforts.
+The Instagram algorithm shows your content to users based on their interests and behaviors in the app.
+This makes it easier for you to reach Instagram users who’ll likely engage with your brand, and get more results from your Instagram marketing efforts.

 How to create an Instagram business account

 To start using Instagram for marketing, you’ll need an Instagram Business account or an Instagram Creator account.
-If you already have a personal Instagram account, you’ll just need to switch to a professional one in the Instagram app.
+If you already have a personal Instagram account, you’ll just need to switch to an Instagram business profile in the Instagram app.

 Here’s how to do it: